 Exploring your options

 In order to choose the best executor for your circumstances, you may wish to explore your options.
 Whether you decide to name your spouse or another individual to the position, having the right person in charge could allow the estate administration process to go more smoothly for your surviving family.
-Discussing this aspect of your estate plan with an experienced California attorney could help you feel more confident in your decisions.
+Discussing this aspect of your estate plan with an experienced California attorney at out office could help you feel more confident in your decisions.